DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 protocol.

-## Invisibility of VPN Usage
+## Invisibility of Usage

-An authenticated client using the VPN appears to observers as a regular HTTPS client.
+An authenticated client using MASQUE features appears to observers as a regular HTTPS client.
 Observers only see that HTTP/3 or HTTP/2 is being used over an encrypted channel.
 No part of the exchanges between client and server may stick out.
 Note that traffic analysis is currently considered out of scope.